 SunExpress Deutschland GmbH

 SunExpress Deutschland GmbH is a German leisure airline headquartered in Frankfurt.
 It`s a subsidiary of SunExpress, which itself is a joint-venture of Turkish Airlines and Lufthansa.
 Its main base is Frankfurt Airport with smaller bases at several other airports throughout Germany.
 SunExpress Deutschland was founded on the 8 June 2011 with initial routes, from Germany to the Red Sea resorts, served by a trio of Boeing 737-800s.
 The network has since been extended to several more leisure destinations in Southern Europe and North Africa.
 The Lufthansa Group announced that SunExpress Deutschland would be the operator of Eurowings' new long-haul operations as of November 2015 and the carrier`s leased Airbus A330-200s now fly from its Cologne Bonn base and Munich Airport.
-SunExpress Germany`s Boeing 737-86Q(WL) D-ASXV is pictured above, lifting off from Dusseldorf on 5 May 2019.
+SunExpress Germany`s Boeing 737-86Q(WL)s D-ASXV and D-ASXJ are pictured here.

 TUI and TUIfly

 WDL Aviation GmbH & Co.
 KG is a German charter airline headquartered at Cologne Bonn Airport.
 Initially named WDL Flugdienst, the company was set up in 1974 as a subsidiary of Westdeutsche Luftwerbung GmbH, an aerial advertising provider founded in 1955.
 The current name was adopted in 1991, when the parent company was reorganised as WDL Group and WDL Aviation was subsequently acquired by the Berlin logistics company Zeitfracht on 1 October 2017.
-D-AMGL pictured here is one of four BAe 146-200 (Avro RJs), operated by the carrier along with a pair of Embraer ERJ-190s.
-Past types on WDL`s inventory include the Fokker F-27 Friendship and an Airbus A320-200 on lease from Adria Airways between 1992 and 1993.
+D-AMGL, pictured here, is one of four BAe 146-200 (Avro RJs) operated by the carrier along with a pair of Embraer ERJ-190s.
+Past types on WDL`s inventory include the Fokker F-27 Friendship and an Airbus A320-200 which was on lease from Adria Airways between 1992 and 1993.

-easyJet Europe Airline GmbH, styled as easyJet, is a low-cost airline based in Vienna, Austria and a subsidiary of easyJet.
-It commenced operations on 20 July 2017 with Austrian-registered airliners, The airline was established following the UK referendum vote to leave the European Union and the airline's decision to obtain an Air Operator's Certificate (AOC) in another EU member state in order to continue operating flights across and within European countries after the UK leaves the EU.
+easyJet Europe Airline GmbH, styled as easyJet, is a low-cost airline based in Vienna, Austria, and a subsidiary of easyJet.
+It commenced operations on 20 July 2017 with Austrian-registered airliners.
+The airline was established following the UK referendum vote to leave the European Union and the carrier`s decision to obtain an Air Operator's Certificate (AOC) in another EU member state in order to continue operating flights across and within European countries after the UK leaves the EU.

-Many aircraft currently registered to easyJet UK will be re registered to easyJet Europe, and those staff employed by easyJet UK but based elsewhere in the European Union will be transferred to easyJet Europe. easyJet has announced that it is planning to (re-)register 110 aircraft to fly under the new AOC of easyJet Europe by March 2019. easyJet is thus a pan-European airline group with three airlines based in the UK, Austria and Switzerland (easyJet UK, easyJet Europe, and easyJet Switzerland), all owned or part-owned by easyJet plc, based in the UK and listed on the London Stock Exchange.
-On 30 March 2019, flights became operated by easyJet Europe under their own flight numbers and Callsign. (to edit)*
+Many aircraft currently registered to easyJet UK will be re-registered to easyJet Europe, and those staff employed by easyJet UK but based elsewhere in the European Union will be transferred to easyJet Europe. easyJet has announced that it is planning to (re-)register a total of 110 aircraft to fly under the new AOC of easyJet Europe by March 2019. easyJet is thus a pan-European airline group with three airlines based in the UK, Austria and Switzerland (easyJet UK, easyJet Europe, and easyJet Switzerland), all owned or part-owned by easyJet plc, based in the UK and listed on the London Stock Exchange.
+On 30 March 2019, flights became operated by easyJet Europe under their own flight numbers and call-sign.